 Effective treatments are available, including special acne antibiotics, but acne can be persistent.
 The pimples and bumps often heal slowly, and when one starts going away, it often happens that others crop up.

 Depending on the level of severity, acne can cause permanently scar the skin as well as cause emotional distress.
 Generally speaking, the earlier you start treatment, the lower your risk of such problems.
+Washing your face with a special salicylic acid face wash for acne can do wonders here.

 According to MedicineNet.com, “No one factor causes acne.
 Acne occurs when sebaceous (oil) glands attached to the hair follicles are stimulated at the time of puberty or due to other hormonal changes.
 Sebum (oil) is a natural substance that lubricates and protects the skin.
 Associated with increased oil production is a change in the manner in which the skin cells mature, predisposing them to plug the follicular pore.
 The plug can appear as a whitehead if it is covered by a thin layer of skin, or if exposed to the air, the darker exposed portion of the plug is called a “blackhead.”
 The plugged hair follicle gradually enlarges, producing a bump.
 As the follicle enlarges, the wall may rupture, allowing irritating substances and normal skin bacteria access into the deeper layers of the skin, ultimately producing inflammation.
 Inflammation near the skin’s surface produces a pustule; deeper inflammation results in a papule (pimple); if the inflammation is deeper still, it forms a cyst.”